The 20 most confusing rules in English: what to remember and what to ignore

 “Eg” vs. “Ie”

-Why is it abbreviated at all and why are these two abbreviations so similar?
+Why is this even abbreviated and why are the two abbreviations so similar?
 We explain.
 “Eg” is a short version of the Latin expression “exempli gratia”, which means “for example”.
-Therefore, “eg” is an expression that you should use before providing an example or examples: “I like all of the common Thanksgiving foods, eg, stuffing, turkey, and cranberry sauce”.
-Many people use “ie” in this context, although “ie” means something completely different: “id est,” which means “that is.”
+Therefore, “eg” is the expression you should use before providing an example or examples: “I like all of the common Thanksgiving foods, eg, stuffing, turkey, and cranberry sauce”.
+Many people use “ie” in this context, although “ie” means something completely different: “id est” which means “that is”.
 Use “ie” when you are trying to explain or clarify something just said: “I'll get back to you soon, ie, before the end of the week.”

 Some textbooks insist on this punctuation mark; some are not.
 This is actually a comma used before a union, before the last item in a list of three or more elements.
 For example: “At the store, I bought apples, pears, bananas, and blueberries.”
 Should there be a comma after the word “bananas” or not?
 Sometimes it’s important to keep the meaning of the sentence.
 Try writing like this: “I love my friends, chocolate and rock music”.
 What is wrong here?
 Most likely, chocolate and rock music are not the friends you talked about, so the comma after “chocolate” is required.
 But in the example with fruits, this does not change the meaning, therefore the word “and” has the same function as the Oxford comma, and it is optional here.